ortus-docs/coldbox-docs/testing/index.md

 ## Benefits
-It might be that testing is tedious and takes time to get into the flow of Test Driven Development.
+It might be that testing is tedious and takes time to get into the flow of Behavior/Test Driven Development.
 However, there are incredible benefits to testing:

 * Can improve code quality
 * Quick error discovery